wp-plugins/responsive-mortgage-calculator/readme.txt

 3. A longer summary of the mortgage details is displayed when the ‘inspector’ icon is clicked.

 == Changelog ==

+= 2.1.7 =

+* Security update: added security check to all necessary PHP files to prevent unwanted access to support files
+* Corrected a class that prevented the ‘i’ icon from being correctly positioned

 = 2.1.6 =